 In addition to working in music and musical theater, Rae landed many television guest spots in the 1950s.
-She appeared on the United States Steel Hour, The Phil Silvers Show, and Play of the Week.
-In 1961, Rae became a series regular on the police comedy, Car 54, Where Are You?
-Before the show even ended its run in 1963, she was back on Broadway.
-She appeared in The Beauty Part, a comedy, with Alice Ghostley and Bert Lahr.
+She appeared on the United States Steel Hour, The Phil Silvers Show and Play of the Week.
+In 1961, Rae became a series regular on the police comedy Car 54, Where Are You?
+Before the show even ended its run in 1963, she was back on Broadway for a role in The Beauty Part, a comedy, with Alice Ghostley and Bert Lahr.

-Tackling her best-known role, Rae first appeared as Edna Garrett on Diff'rent Strokesas a housekeeper for the wealthy New York businessman Philip Drummond (played by Conrad Bain).
+Tackling her best-known role, Rae first appeared as Edna Garrett on Diff'rent Strokes as a housekeeper for wealthy New York businessman Phillip Drummond (played by Conrad Bain).
 Drummond had a daughter, Kimberly (Dana Plato) and adopted the two African-American sons, Arnold (Gary Coleman) and Willis Jackson (Todd Bridges), of his late, previous housekeeper.
 Rae was only on the series for the first season as her flighty but caring character was spun off into a new show called The Facts of Life.

-For the new series, Edna Garrett went from housekeeper to housemother to a group of girls at a private girls' boarding school called Eastland.
-In the first season, there were a number of girls in her care, including a very young Molly Ringwald before she found success in films.
-But the show soon focused mostly on four very different students: the smart, but insecure Natalie (Mindy Cohn), the wealthy and vain Blair (Lisa Whelchel), the talkative and energetic Tootie (Kim Fields) and the tomboy Jo (Nancy McKeon).
+For the new series, Edna Garrett went from housekeeper to housemother at a private girls' boarding school called Eastland.
+In the first season, there were a number of girls in her care, including a young Molly Ringwald, but the show soon focused mostly on four very different students: the smart, but insecure Natalie (Mindy Cohn), the wealthy and vain Blair (Lisa Whelchel), the talkative and energetic Tootie (Kim Fields) and the tomboy Jo (Nancy McKeon).
 Rae actually helped discover Cohn, whom she met while researching her role at a private school in Bel Air, California.

 On the show, Mrs. Garrett — as the girls called her — was the de facto mother figure, dispensing sage advice and helping to resolve disputes.
 Over the years, Mrs. Garrett's role evolved from housemother to school dietician to local gourmet food shop owner.
-Rae left the series in 1986 and was replaced by Cloris Leachman who joined the show as Beverly Ann Stickle, Edna Garrett's sister.
+Rae left the series in 1986 and was replaced by Cloris Leachman, who joined the show as Beverly Ann Stickle, Garrett's sister.
 But it was Rae's character who made a lasting impact on the show's audiences.
 "I still meet people who just want me to put my arms around them and give them a hug," Rae later told Entertainment Weekly.

-In 2001, Rae starred in the television movie The Facts of Life Reunion, allowing her slip back into her most famous role one more time.
-And she got a chance to work with several of her Facts of Life co-stars again, including Cohn, Whelchel and Fields.
+In 2001, Rae starred in the TV movie The Facts of Life Reunion, allowing her slip back into her most famous role and work with several old co-stars again, including Cohn, Whelchel and Fields.
 Nancy McKeon declined to participate in the project.

-Today Rae continues to work on television and in the theater.
-She has appeared on the sitcom King of Queens and the dramatic series Strong Medicine.
-In 2006, Rae appeared in a Los Angeles production of 70, Girls, 70 with Olympia Dukakis.
+Rae continued to work on television and in the theater.
+She appeared on the sitcom The King of Queens and the dramatic series Strong Medicine.
+In 2006, Rae appeared in a Los Angeles production of 70, Girls, 70, with Olympia Dukakis.

-Divorced since 1976, Rae has two sons from her first marriage.
-She has homes in both Los Angeles and New York City.
+Divorced since 1976, Rae is survived by two sons from her first marriage.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!